 - “Where is the opportunity for improvement here?”

 - “What do you think is the best way we can improve on these results?”

-As an executive leader, your focus should be on coaching, mentoring and growing your employees.
-When engaging with your people, it may be tempting to provide solutions to the problems they face; a better approach, however, would be to coach your employees to solve the problems themselves.
-This has two long-term benefits: it will save you time, and help you create an autonomous and empowered workforce.
-Remember also that your people might be better equipped to offer solutions to problems as they are closer to the work and have a deeper understanding of it.
+As an executive leader, your focus should be on coaching, growing and mentoring your employees.
+Coaching employees to solve problems themselves will save you time and help you build an autonomous and empowered workforce.
+Also bear in mind that your people might be better equipped to offer solutions to problems as they are closer to the work and have a deeper understanding of it.

 Standard work enables the scrutiny and comparison of work tasks, thereby contributing to a culture of relentless problem-solving.
-As a leader, you need to ensure that all your employees are empowered to uncover and resolve problems.
-Impress upon your people the fact that ‘problem-finding’ is not about apportioning blame, rather it is about actively seeking out opportunities for improvement.
+As a leader, you need to empower your employees to uncover and resolve problems.
+Instill the notion that ‘problem-finding’ is not about apportioning blame, but rather about actively seeking out opportunities for improvement.

-Getting to grips with standardisation takes some time and effort, but, once you and your team have adapted to the change, the time-saving benefits will quickly become apparent.
-It is at this point that you need to trust your people enough to let go — give them the latitude they require to solve problems independently and to make empowered decisions.
-Even with the right standards and methodologies in place, your team will still make mistakes on occasion.
-Remember that mistakes are an opportunity for learning and a crucial part of the continuous improvement process.
+Getting to grips with standardization takes some time and effort, but once you and your team have adapted to the change, the time-saving benefits will quickly become apparent.
+At this point, you need to trust your people enough to let go – give them the latitude they require to solve problems independently and make empowered decisions.